Attendance and Punctuality:

 Parents/carers have a legal responsibility to send their children to school and the school, therefore, has a responsibility to check on all absences.
 We are further compelled to follow up or report all absences of children who appear to be away from school without good cause.
 The school operates a 'First Day Calling Policy' whereby the office will telephone/text to ascertain the reason for the absence, if parents/carers have not contacted the school.
 If the school is unable to make contact with parents/carers and there is no explanation for the absence, it will be recorded as unauthorised on the pupils’ record.
 All absences below 90% will be followed up by the school.

 In the case of illness spanning more than one day, parents/carers are expected to send a note to the school office explaining the absence and telephone the school to give updated details on each day of the absence.
-If your child needs to attend a hospital or dental appointment, please send the child with a note of explanation.
+If your child needs to attend a hospital or dental appointment, please send the child with a note of explanation and a copy of the appointment card and/or any other relevant medical information.
 Pupils cannot be released from school without written authorisation.
 They should be collected from the School Reception.

 Certificates are awarded for 100% attendance each term/year.
 Pupils with 100% attendance for the year will be awarded a prize.

 From 1 September 2015, the Government reduced the ‘persistent absence threshold’ from 15% to 10%.
 This change means that any pupil with attendance below 90% will be deemed a persistent absentee, compared to the previous figure of 85%, regardless of whether the school has authorised or unauthorised the absence.